Even if your self-employment income isn’t very much, you still have to report it to the Internal Revenue Service.

 But don’t opt for simplicity just to cut down on your tax-filing duties.

-If your home office is indispensable to your firm's operation, claim the deduction and use Schedule C. What it costs you in time to complete the longer form could more than repay you in tax savings.
+If your home office is indispensable to your firm’s operation, claim the deduction and use Schedule C. What it costs you in time to complete the longer form could more than repay you in tax savings.
 And it might not be that much more work now that the IRS has approved a simplified home office deduction method.

 The IRS won’t penalize you for taking every legitimate business deduction you can.
 Don’t penalize yourself by using the wrong form.